ORNL/intersect-architecture/sos/logical/resilience/prediction.rst

          \end{aligned}

    Reliability
-      As pattern is not impacted by error or failure, the reliability remain same.
+      As the pattern is not impacted by an error or failure, the reliability remains the same.

       .. math::